Assif Tsahar - firstname.lastname@example.org

 COOPER - MOORE - Diddley-Bow , Mouth Bow, voice

 An instrument builder and inventor.
 Born in the 40's in then Apartheid South of the US he musical exploration are rooted in the blues and old African American traditions from were he takes his inspiration for his musical instruments.
 Known for his Piano playing along side David S. Ware and William Parker, Cooper-Moore with his unique instruments brings to Digital Primitives a whole other side of his musical universe.

 ASSIF TSAHAR - Tenor Sax, Bass Clarinet, M'bira

 Born in Israel Assif honed his skills in New York during the 1990's.
 Playing with William Parker, Rasheid Ali Peter Kowald and many others.
 Today he is one of the most creative saxophone players on the scene, known for his fairy style of playing and use of extended technics.This project came out of his repeated Journeys to Africa and the wonderful musicians he met there while volunteering support to traditional music festival in the continent.

-Chad Taylor plays percussion, M'bira and balafon, his unique playing style sting grove and ability to open up and plain free time makes one of the most in demand drummers in New York these days, playing with Mark Ribot, Tony Malaby the Chicago Underground and many others.
+His unique playing style is engrained in groove and ability to open up and plain free time.
+This combination makes him one of the most in demand drummers in New York these days, playing with Mark Ribot, Tony Malaby the Chicago Underground and many others.